Difference between flat white and latte

 - What is a latte?

-- Make authentic espresso
+- Start with authentic espresso

 - Perfect hot milk and foam